 - Students aged 18 or younger had the highest graduation rate at 66.9%, while those aged 24–29 had a very low rate of 8.4%.

-- Asian students had the highest graduation rate at 74.8%, White students followed with 65.6%, and Black students had the lowest at 42.6%.
+- Asian students had the highest graduation rate at 74.8%, followed by White students at 65.6%, and Black students had the lowest rate at 42.6%.

 - Graduation rates were 77.5% at private nonprofit colleges, 67.4% at public colleges, and only 46% at private for-profit colleges.